Aliases for APOC3 Gene

 GeneCards Summary for APOC3 Gene

 APOC3 (Apolipoprotein C3) is a Protein Coding gene.
 Diseases associated with APOC3 include Apolipoprotein C-Iii Deficiency and Coronary Heart Disease 1.
-Among its related pathways are PPAR Alpha Pathway and Lipoprotein metabolism.
+Among its related pathways are Statin Pathway and Metabolism of fat-soluble vitamins.
 Gene Ontology (GO) annotations related to this gene include lipid binding and cholesterol binding.

 Component of triglyceride-rich very low density lipoproteins (VLDL) and high density lipoproteins (HDL) in plasma (PubMed:18201179, PubMed:22510806).
 Plays a multifaceted role in triglyceride homeostasis (PubMed:18201179, PubMed:22510806).
 Intracellularly, promotes hepatic very low density lipoprotein 1 (VLDL1) assembly and secretion; extracellularly, attenuates hydrolysis and clearance of triglyceride-rich lipoproteins (TRLs) (PubMed:18201179, PubMed:22510806).
 Impairs the lipolysis of TRLs by inhibiting lipoprotein lipase and the hepatic uptake of TRLs by remnant receptors (PubMed:18201179, PubMed:22510806).
 Formed of several curved helices connected via semiflexible hinges, so that it can wrap tightly around the curved micelle surface and easily adapt to the different diameters of its natural binding partners (PubMed:18408013).